akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 31 - Christmas Court
+## Chapter 31 – Christmas Court

-Soon enough, the court assembled at Westminster for Christmas.
-Nobles from across England, bishops, barons, and foreign visitors filled the halls.
-Beatrice, now dressed in gowns provided by the Queen's own seamstress, moved through the crowds with growing confidence.
+Soon enough, the court assembled at Westminster for the feast of the Nativity.
+It was not the Christmas of later centuries – no evergreen trees glittering with ornaments, no children’s games of blind-man’s-bluff, no lavish confections of sugar and spice.
+Here, the celebration was a thing of sober ritual and sharp politics, wrapped in the cold stone of the great hall.

+The season began on Christmas Eve with the midnight Mass at Westminster Abbey.
+Beatrice stood in the freezing nave, her breath a pale cloud before her face, as the choir chanted the *Puer natus est*.
+The abbey’s candles flickered like a field of stars, and the gold of the altar cloth caught the light.
+Beside her, Lady Margaret knelt with her hands pressed together, her lips moving in prayer.
+Beatrice tried to concentrate, but her knees ached on the stone, and her mind wandered to Stanwey – to Harold alone by the hearth, the staghound at his feet.

+The next morning, the great hall was hung with holly and ivy.
+A Yule log, cut from the king’s forest, burned in the central hearth, its smoke sweet with applewood.

+The nobles exchanged gifts – not the sentimental trinkets of a later age, but practical things: warm gloves, pins for mantles, lengths of fine wool.

+The Queen gave Beatrice a leather-bound psalter, its cover stamped with a simple cross.
+“To remind you,” Matilda said quietly, “that the word of God is steadier than the word of any court.”

+Beatrice curtsied, her heart full.

+The feast itself was a display of power as much as piety.
+The high table groaned with roasted wild boar, venison in rich gravy, swan dressed in its feathers (a spectacle more than a meal), and a great goose – Beatrice looked away when that dish passed!

+Spiced wine flowed, and the servants carried platters of frumenty, a wheat porridge sweetened with dried fruit.
+There were no mince pies, no marzipan, no sugar sculptures.
+Sugar was a medicine, not a confection.

+Between courses, the courtiers danced – stiff, formal measures that required more memory than joy.
+Beatrice watched from her place near the Queen, learning the faces of the powerful: the Bishop of Lincoln with his cold eyes, the Earl of Warwick with his missing finger, the Flemish merchants who had sailed up the Thames to pay respects.
+She noted who spoke to whom, who stood alone, who laughed too loudly at the King’s jokes (the King himself was absent, still in Normandy, but his presence was felt in every bow).

+The twelve days of Christmas stretched ahead – a time of enforced peace, when no law courts sat and no man could be arrested.
+But Beatrice soon learned that peace was a mask.
+The tiresome whispers did not stop.
+They only changed their tone.

+*She is still a goose girl.*
+*The Queen’s gowns cannot hide her accent.*
+*Where is the King's son?
+Already tired of her?*

+Beatrice held her tongue.
+She remembered her mother’s advice: *A woman’s greatest weapon is not her tongue but her silence.* She stroked Goosie’s feathers in the darkness of her chamber and waited.

 ---

-### A Quiet Stand

-One morning, as Avice opened her mouth to deliver a cutting remark about “the goose girl’s manners,” Godfrey stepped between them.

-He did not shout.
-He did not threaten.
-He simply stood there, his hand resting on the back of Beatrice’s chair, his gaze steady on Avice.

-“You will not speak of my betrothed in that manner,” he said.
-His voice was quiet, but it carried.

-Avice’s smile faltered.
-“My lord, I meant no—”

-“You meant exactly what you said.”
-Godfrey did not move.
-“I have watched my father’s court long enough to know cruelty when I see it.
-You will stop.
-Now.”

-The half‑sisters exchanged a glance.
-Eustacia looked away.
-Avice’s face reddened, but she curtsied stiffly and retreated.

-Beatrice stared at Godfrey.
-“You did not have to—”

-“I should have done it weeks ago.”
-He looked at her, and for a moment his mask cracked.
-“I have spent my life standing aside.
-No longer.”

-From that day, the open cruelties ceased.
-The whispers continued, but no one dared speak loudly while Godfrey was near.

----

 ### The Duchess Arrives

-Matilda FitzRoy arrived.
+Matilda FitzRoy arrived in Westminster.
 It was both an annoyance and convenience to her that her husband-to-be, Conan the third, Duke of Brittany, was in no rush to marry her, despite their ongoing betrothal.
 So in the meanwhile it pleased her to refer to herself as the Duchess of Brittany.

 She was King Henry's daughter and Godfrey's full sister.
 Eighteen years old, sharp‑eyed, and came with her own suspicions.
 She had heard of the goose girl, the vow, the strange betrothal of her brother.